L1U617/The-Second-Game/README.md

 # The-Second-Game
 This is my second game made with my friends, called Prometheus.
 But sadly, we haven't finished it yet, hope someday I will make a full version.
+In this game, player will control a role called Prometheus.
+He walks in the maze with endless dark to look for light, but he has the ability to shadowlize.
+It's a state that monsters will be invisible but he will be invincible, of course this skill has limits.
+It will cost his sanity, when sanity goes down, his visible area will decrease also.
+I think the most complex part of this project is processing pictures.
+The only tool we use is VS, .bmp is the only available picture format.
+So I faced a problem, I can't get pictures with transparent part.
+To deal with it, after searching for some solutions, I used masks and finally sovled the problem.